Annie R. Pearce, Ph.D., and Larry Pearce

 The STRUCTURAL BEAMS AND COLUMNS supporting the roof of the building are engineered parallel strand wood beams.
 Much less expensive than the equivalent timber structure, these beams are made with waste wood from timber operations and smaller trees, held together by strong adhesive.
 The resulting beams and columns are consistent throughout and provide predictable engineering performance, unlike some natural wood products or recovered timber from other structures.

 The EXTERIOR STRUCTURE of the apartment upstairs is built with Structural Insulated Panels (SIPs*), made and installed by local manufacturer ACME Panel.
 ACME Panel’s factory is presently the only solar-powered business in Radford, supplied by a 30kW grid-connected photovoltaic array, and was the first solar-powered SIP manufacturer in the US.
 ACME also recycles nearly all of its manufacturing waste.
 What a layman would call “tar paper” is really felt material and was installed under a layer of Cedar Slicker* and cedar siding the entire way around the building.
 This allows a drainage plain and ventilation path when the exterior gets wet.
-The photo below shows the temporary wall in the back, part of which was later removed when the folding La Cantina* window-doors were installed.
+The photo below shows the temporary wall in the back, part of which was later removed when the folding La Cantina window wall* was installed.

 The SIP panels are made of expanded polystyrene (EPS) with oriented strand board (OSB*) face-bonded to each side with continuous glue.
 They allow for a thermally continuous building envelope that is extremely structurally efficient and high performance from an energy and comfort standpoint.
 Panels are joined together using surface splines*, and a vertical cavity at the panel joint is filled with expanding foam to ensure an airtight seal.
 The wall panels are 6-1/2” thick and are rated at R-24*, and the 10-1/4” roof panels are rated at R-40.